DavidRiceMontana/Configurations/README.md

     - `git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
     - `touch ~/.vimrc`
     - (make sure to then run :PluginInstall in Vim)
+3. Screen (Not essential, but I list shortcuts for it below and like using it.
+Note that Screen is not a vim plugin)
+    - `sudo apt install screen`
 4. Python3 basics needed
     - `sudo apt install python3-pip`
     - `pip3 install -U pip setuptools`